hungcq/knowledge-repo/finance/cfa/concept-review.md

     - Have risk & return chars distinguishable from the rest of the firm
     - Account for more than 10% of the firm's sales or assets
   - Pro forma financial stm: forecast sales growth -> adjust income stm & balance sheet items
+- 154: inventory write up (IFRS only): only to the extent of a previous write-down
 - 183:
   - Treatment of:
     - Internally developed asset cost: expense